The ultimate vaping glossary

 An automated feature in some vaping products (usually cig-a-likes) which cuts off power to prevent overheating and the associated dry-puff.

-A drip tip is a mouthpiece which enables e-liquid to be dripped through it onto the atomizer.
+A drip tip is a mouthpiece which enables vape juice to be dripped through it onto the atomizer.

 Drip On-Demand (DOD)